Art and Design Course Description(s)

 ARDE2760 Photography 1 (3)

 An introductory course in the fundamentals of black and white photography and the medium as a means of visual expression.
 Students will learn 35mm camera operation, film developing and darkroom printing.
-Basic design principles are reinforced through assignments, as well as a study of historical photographers and their work.
+Basic design principles are reinforced through assignments.
 Students should have a 35mm SLR camera.
 Fees: Additional fee required.
-Prerequisites: ARDE1020, or instructor's approval.
+Prerequisites: ARDE1020, or instructor's approval

 ARDE3010 Sculpture 1 (3)

 Intermediate studio experience with emphasis upon development and refinement of practical and theoretical concerns related to three-dimensional artwork.
 Projects in this course will include various additive, reductive, and constructive procedures, as well as historical and contemporary sculptural issues.
-Fees: Additional fee required.
+Offered alternate years Fees: Additional fee required.
 Prerequisites: ARDE1020, ARDE2010

 ARDE3050 Ceramics 2 (3)

 Further exploration, development, and refinement of individual projects in the medium of clay.
 This course is designed to explore both traditional vessel and sculptural ceramic forms.
 Contemporary issues as well as the use of other media along with clay are explored.
 Fees: Additional fee required.
 Prerequisites: ARDE2050, or instructor's approval

 An introduction to the processes and history of printmaking with an emphasis on screen-printing for artistic and commercial purposes.
 Processes may include screenprinting and blockprinting techniques.
 Offered alternate years.
 Fees: Additional fee required.
 Prerequisites: ARDE2430, or instructor's approval